Daybook Data Processing Addendum (DPA)

 2.6.
 Documented instructions.
 Daybook processes Customer Data only on Customer’s documented instructions, which are:

 2.7.
-Daybook will inform Customer if, in Daybook’s opinion, an instruction infringes POPIA or other applicable data protection law, in which case Daybook may suspend execution of that instruction until it is modified.
+Daybook will inform Customer if, in Daybook’s opinion, an instruction infringes the UK GDPR, POPIA, or other applicable Data Protection Law (UK GDPR Article 28(3), final paragraph), in which case Daybook may suspend execution of that instruction until it is modified.

 2.8.
 Daybook will not process Customer Data for its own purposes, except: (a) to comply with applicable law (in which case Daybook will, unless prohibited, inform Customer of the legal requirement before processing); (b) to safeguard the security or integrity of the Service; or (c) in de-identified, aggregated form for internal analytics and improvement of the Service.